Murder of Melissa Ann Tremblay: Later forensic developments

 Due to advancements in DNA analysis, investigators assigned to the Essex District Attorney's Office specializing in cold cases began re-investigating Tremblay's unsolved murder in 2014; these individuals were able to develop a DNA profile from the skin and flesh scrapings discovered beneath her fingernails.
 With assistance from the California-based forensic genealogy firm Identifinders International, this genetic information was traced to an individual with the family surname McClendon.
 This development was considered a major breakthrough, as an individual who had long been considered a strong suspect in her murder had this surname.

-The individual in question who had long been considered a suspect was now retired and living in Alabama, but had been employed as a carpenter in Chelmsford, Massachusetts at the time of Tremblay's murder and had been known to frequent seedy establishments close to the crime scene.
+The individual in question who had long been considered a suspect was now retired and living in Alabama, but had been employed as a carpenter in Chelmsford, Massachusetts at the time of Tremblay's murder and had been known to frequent establishments close to the crime scene.
 In addition, the suspect had owned a tan-colored van in 1988, was the only male member of his entire family who was left-handed, and the only individual to have visited or resided in Massachusetts in the 1980s.

 Formal questioning

 Initially questioned in relation to the crime on March 15, 2021, the suspect denied any involvement in Tremblay's murder.
 He and his family later willingly provided DNA samples to assist in the investigators' efforts, the results of which solidified the original forensic familial DNA evidence obtained in Tremblay's postmortem examination—indicating the perpetrator of the crime was genetically linked to the McClendon family.

-In early 2002, the suspect was formally questioned by Massachusetts State Police with regards to these further forensic developments.
+In early 2022, the suspect was formally questioned by Massachusetts State Police with regards to these further forensic developments.
 He again denied any culpability in Tremblay's death, and suggested the reason for this forensic match was that his own brother may have been the perpetrator.

 As the family of Melissa Tremblay, we would like to address the recent arrest made in her case ...
 Since her murder in 1988, we have always prayed for justice.
 We have never stopped thinking of Missy, despite what others, who say they are her friends, have said in the media.
 My aunt Janet may not have used the best judgment in allowing Missy to play around in the neighborhood of the social club, but that is between her and God.
 She loved Missy and never intended any harm to come to her.

 — Section of public statement issued by Tremblay's surviving relatives upon being informed of the suspect's arrest.
 April 2022.